BelT26/RedundancyCalculator/README.md

 The possibility of voluntary redundancy will be offered to staff.
 During the previous redundancy waves staff reported the following concerns about making an enquiry to HR to find out how much voluntary redundancy they would be entitled to:
 * The information sent out was not detailed enough and tax was not deducted so it was unclear how much money they would receive.
-* There were delays of several days before they received the information
+* There were delays of several days before they received the information.
 * They would have preferred to obtain this information anonymously as they were concerned it could affect the reduncancy selection process if it were recorded that they had enquired about a voluntary payout.

 To combat these issues I created a redundancy calculator that would allow staff to immediately access their potential voluntary redundancy payout in an anonymous way.